Introduction to Statistics with R

 Descriptive statistics and data exploration

-Analysis of quantitative data
+Analysis of quantitative data: Introduction

-Correlation and Linear regression
+Analysis of quantitative data: Correlation and Linear regression

 Analysis of quantitative data: Non-parametric statistics